Zeta functions of dynamically tame Liouville domains: Introduction

 \end{theorem}

 In particular, if $(X,\lambda)$ is a Liouville domain such that $H^1(X;\R)=0$, then the zeta function on the boundary of $X$ is determined by the symplectomorphism type of the interior of $X$.

-\begin{remark} (a) If there is an exact symplectomorphism of closed domains $(X,d\lambda)\stackrel{\simeq}{\longrightarrow} (X',d\lambda')$, then it follows directly that $\zeta(X,\lambda)=\zeta(X',\lambda')$, because the restriction of the symplectomorphism to the boundaries preserves the Reeb flow up to scaling, and the symplectic actions of Reeb orbits are preserved.
+\begin{remark} (a) If there is an exact symplectomorphism of closed domains $(X,d\lambda)\stackrel{\simeq}{\longrightarrow} (X',d\lambda')$, then it follows directly that $\zeta(X,\lambda)=\zeta(X',\lambda')$, because the restriction of the symplectomorphism to the boundaries preserves the direction of the Reeb flow, and the symplectic actions of Reeb orbits are preserved.
 The nontrivial aspect of Theorem~\ref{thm:nondegenerate} is that we are starting with an exact symplectomorphism of open domains.

 (b) Without the assumption that the symplectomorphism $\phi$ is exact, Theorem~\ref{thm:nondegenerate} is not true as stated, although it may be possible to prove a more complicated statement.
 For example, if the restriction map $H^1(X;\R)\to H^1(\partial X;\R)$ is nonzero, let $\alpha$ be a closed $1$-form on $X$ whose restriction to $\partial X$ is not exact.
 If $\epsilon>0$ is sufficiently small, then $\lambda' = \lambda + \epsilon\alpha$ is also a Liouville form on $X$.
 Then $\phi=\op{id}_X$ is a nonexact symplectomorphism $(X,d\lambda)\stackrel{\simeq}{\to}(X,d\lambda')$.
 The Reeb orbits of $\lambda$ and $\lambda'$ on $\partial X$ are the same up to reparametrization, but the symplectic actions are different for Reeb orbits in homology classes that pair nontrivially with $\alpha$. \end{remark}